teju81/ROS2_Essentials/README.md

     b) From launch files \
     c) From YAML files
 - Parameters are declared inside the node or the node can be configured to avoid declaring at bringup/spinup of the node.
+- Parameter updates have callbacks that can be customized to run with a desired behavior.
 **To be completed**

 </details>